lugu/qiloop/doc/NOTES.md

 - **boolean**: 1 byte (zero for false)
 - **string**: an integer (as defined above) followed the bytes of the string.
 Not finishing with a zero.
+- **raw data**: an array of byte of a variable size

 ### Values

-A value is serialized with a string (a defined above) representing the signature of the concrete type followed with the serialized value of the type.
+A value is serialized with a string (defined above) representing the signature of the concrete type followed with the serialized value of the type.

 ### Composite types (map, list and struct)